Child Pornography Attorney – California Penal Code 311 PC

 Prosecution of Child Pornography Charges in California

-California Penal Code 311 prohibits the knowing distribution, possession, production, publication, duplication, sale or printing of child pornography in any form.
-You can be charged with different types of child pornography offenses under California Penal Code 311, but every child pornography offense requires that the prosecution prove:
+California Penal Code 311 PC prohibits the knowing distribution, possession, production, publication, duplication, sale or printing of child pornography in any form.
+You can be charged with different types of child pornography offenses under California Penal Code 311 PC, but every child pornography offense requires that the prosecution prove: